 - You want better service.
 If you're tired of being ignored or short-changed by your provider, you can search for one with a better record.

-Who's allowed to change their retailer?
+Am I allowed to change my retailer?

 Most Australians can pick their electricity retailer, but not all.
 Here's a breakdown by state.